 - Use up leftover veggies and make a frittata for dinner.

-Tomatoes are loaded with antioxidant vitamins, anti-cancer molecules and a significant source of vitamin K to builds strong bones.
+Tomatoes are loaded with antioxidant vitamins, anti-cancer molecules and a significant source of vitamin K to build strong bones.

 - Blend with herbs and onions to make a basic pasta sauce or add to curries or stews for an extra zingy health kick.